Wit-K/Guide-to-CO2-Reduction/analysis.md

 ---

-## 5. Phase 4: Visualizing the Data in Graph
+## 5. Visualizing the Data in Graph
 Countless of numbers collected from the instrument don't tell us the whole story; we need to connect the dots and interpret the whole reaction.
 To understand how a catalyst behaves, we plot current, voltage and time.

 ### A. The Sweep Techniques: LSV and CV